Ethan Page: Impact Wrestling (2017–2021)

-In preparation for his departure from Impact Wrestling at the end of his contract, a storyline began where Page began to blame Alexander for their losses, causing the breakup of the North.
-Page made his final appearance at Hard to Kill, where he was "killed" by his alter-ego, The Karate Man, in a cinematic match.
+In preparation for his departure from Impact Wrestling at the end of his contract on January 1, 2021, a storyline began where Page had a "mental breakdown" after failing to regain the tag titles, causing the breakup of The North.
+This culminated in Page's final appearance at Hard to Kill on January 16, 2021, where he was "killed" by his alter-ego, The Karate Man, in a cinematic match filmed in November.